CharlesRobichon/cloud-integration/README.md

-# cloud integration
+# cloud integration Project

-	Project about Books and Prices
+This project is a collection of Books with Prices attributed to them.